This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #CollectiveBias

 We’ve used a Valentine’s Day theme of hearts for this wax resist sugar wash painting session but of course you could use the same technique for any theme you like such as monster wax drawings and black and purple paint for Halloween or flowers and pastel colours for Summer.
 I expect your children will be able to come up with lots of fun ideas to try too.

 I hope you enjoy this idea for some easy family fun and you can see all of our other favourite Valentine activities for the kids here.
+Let us know how you get on, we love hearing from you, leave a comment below, come and chat on Facebook or sign up to our email updates.

 More Painting Activities You Might Like: